The Story That No One Is Telling You About Ivanka Trump's Brand

 Advertisement

-On the advice of ethics counselors, the company can no longer use images of Ivanka Trump in new promotional, advertising, or marketing materials (this doesn't impact existing materials; you'll still find her on the website), and it will add an extra layer of legal and ethical reviews involving any new international ventures.
+On the advice of ethics counsellors, the company can no longer use new images of Ivanka Trump in promotional, advertising, or marketing materials (it can still use the old ones), and it will add an extra layer of legal and ethical reviews involving any new international ventures.
 (One deal Klem had been spearheading before the election, plans for new Japanese boutiques, was scrapped.)
-The first daughter is also taking with her #WomenWhoWork, a kind of hashtag-turned-mission statement the Ivanka Trump brand built its identity around, which will be the title of her new book due out in May.
+The first daughter is also taking with her #WomenWhoWork, a kind of hashtag-turn-mission statement the Ivanka Trump brand built its identity around, which will be the title of her new book due out in May.
 “The mission that we set out three-and-a-half years ago was to inspire and empower women to create the lives they want to live, and I feel like [Ivanka is] doing that now,” says Klem.
 “She actually feels like she's living the mission of the brand.”

 Advertisement